5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 sudo pmset -a hibernatemode 25
 ```
 Please note that hibernatefile may only point to a file located on the root volume.

+## Notes
+- If you feel uncomfortable using the Terminal, you can also use Hackintool to check and change the `hibernatemode`.
+Simply click on the "Power" Tab and there you find all the currently set parameters.